 "Daria?"
 Jane said.

 "I noticed you hadn't been in for a while.
-I asked Quinn and she led me here."
+I asked Quinn and she told me what happened."

 "Sure," Quinn said.
 "I'll leave you two alone."